 This subject drives Adele Revella absolutely crazy.
 She recognized years ago what many of us in marketing have long suspected.
 Companies are missing important insights about their buyer personas, causing them to waste money and even damage their brands.
 So she founded the Buyer Persona Institute, and created a revolutionary new approach to this critical research.

-We were lucky enough to catch up with her on a recent episode of Frictionless to chat about her methodology, and how you can use them not only for lead generation, but also to improve customer experience as well.
+We were lucky enough to catch up with her to chat about her methodology, and how you can use them not only for lead generation, but also to improve customer experience as well.

 Here is what she had to say: